-210 This evidence is supported by the closest kinship to the deep sea squid S. oulaniensis specimens from China waters of 211 NCBI record and they could originate from the same ancestor despite its genetic diversity.
-Genetic diversity could result from 212 population size, in which the larger population size within species is, the higher genetic diversity will be.
-This finding has reconfirmed the distribution of S. oulaniensis reported in previous studies.
-The present study has provided information on the 213 occurrence of one of the importantly economic squid resources in Indonesian waters, especially the Sulawesi Sea, that can be 214 215 used for national economic development.
-As a center of biodiversity, we strongly believe that there are more squid species living 216 in these waters that need to be described, so that there are more taxonomic works need to be done on species richness of squids 217 in Sulawesi Sea waters as well for future development.
-Besides, other biological studies of the species need to be done as well 218 in order to have better understanding on this species that future management and conservation efforts could be well prepared.
+203 This evidence is supported by the closest kinship to the deep sea squid S. oulaniensis specimens from South China 204waters of NCBI record and they could originate from the same ancestor despite in genetic diversity.
+Genetic diversity 205 could result from population size, in which the larger population size within species is, the higher genetic diversity will be.
+206 This finding has reconfirmed the distribution of S. oulaniensis reported in previous studies.
+The present study has provided 207 information on the occurrence of one of the importantly economic squid resources in Indonesian waters, especially the 208 Sulawesi Sea, that can be used for national economic development.
+As a center of biodiversity, we strongly believe that 209 there are more squid species living in these waters that need to be described, so that there are more taxonomic works need 210 to be done on species richness of squids in Sulawesi Sea waters as well for future development.
+Besides, other biological 211 studies of the species need to be done as well in order to have better understanding on this species that future management 212 and conservation efforts could be well prepared.